 In both cases, the 2019 lion dancing lasted for about 20 minutes or so.
 We attended both events and really enjoyed them.

 To get an idea of what to expect at the Lunar New Year event, check out the following video.
 It was taken at the event at River District Town Centre last year.

 As you’ll see, the lion dancing is both impressive and lots of fun.
 It’s also entertaining for people of all ages.
 After this part of the performance the lions then process around the neighbourhood and bless the area merchants and places of business.

 Easter at the River District

 Another great event we’ve enjoyed at the River District is the annual Golden Egg Hunt which takes place on Easter Sunday in the spring at both the River District Neighbourhood Centre and in the Town Centre most years.

-We’re guessing that there won’t be a formal Easter event in 2021 because of COVID-19.
-Exact details, however, are to be confirmed.
+There probably wasn’t a formal Easter event in 2021 because of COVID-19.

 In years when it does take place, the Easter event is free and open to the public.
 People can just show up!
 That being said, the actual Golden Egg Hunt itself takes place at set times, and, to participate, advanced registration is required.
 Spaces are limited, so if you want a golden egg be sure to sign up early when the event is scheduled!